(Vienna 1923 – New York City 2022)

 In April 1945, Fred Terna caught typhoid fever and was once again evacuated with the other prisoners.
 When his transport was attacked by the Allied air force, he tried to make his escape but was picked up and taken to Kaufering I – Landsberg.
 It was there that he was liberated by the American forces.

 He returned to Prague in 1945, the sole survivor of his family, and married his childhood sweetheart Stella Horner, who had also survived the Shoah.
 In 1946, the couple left Prague and moved to Paris, where Fred Terna studied at the Académie de la Grande Chaumière and the Académie Julian, among others.
 In 1952, the Terna spouses emigrated via Canada to the USA.
 The traumatic experience of his time in the camps, which he processed through his art, put a heavy strain on his marriage.
 Stella and Fred Terna divorced in 1975.
-Today, Fred Terna continues to paint and lives in New York City with his second wife Rebecca Shiffman and his adopted son Daniel.
+He went on to live with his second wife Rebecca Shiffman and their adopted son Daniel in New York City, where he continued to paint until he died on 8 December 2022.

 Literature and sources